-The heights and heat factors are fairly standard in our industry.
-A medium 3/8ʺ table pad protects up to 350 degrees, while a ½ʺ table pad protects up to 550 degrees.
-The heat factor is a bit misunderstood, because if you were to take something directly out of your oven at 550 degrees and set it directly on your linen, you would scorch the linen, and several seconds later you will melt the top of any table pad cover.
+The thickness of our Williamsburg Quality Table Pad is a true 5/8ʺ with a 600° heat factor.
+The heat factor is a bit misunderstood, because if you were to take something directly out of your oven at 600 degrees and set it directly on your linen, you would scorch the linen, and several seconds later you will melt the top of any table pad cover.
 So when reading the literature from custom table pad factories it usually says, “Table pads protect tables from accidental scratches, spills, and heat.”

 Thus anything transferred—mashed potatoes in a bowl, turkey on a platter, coffee in a mug, soup in a bowl—are fine to set directly on your table pads; but if you are holding something with hot mitts that has directly come from the oven, you should use another trivet.
 Not because you will damage the table, but because you won’t want to consciously damage the vinyl top of your table pads.

 Over the past 40 years, we have heard a couple of horror stories, like fallen candles setting the linen on fire, centerpieces that have ignited and sterno accidents.
 In all of these different scenarios, the vinyl tops of the table pads were ruined, but the table was saved by the fact that the interior of our table pad is 100% insulation.